edobashira/speech-language-processing/README.rst

 Speech Data
 -------------

+- `cmudict <https://github.com/cmusphinx/cmudict>`_ CMUdict (the Carnegie Mellon Pronouncing Dictionary) is a free pronouncing dictionary of English.
 - `LibriSpeech ASR corpus <http://www.openslr.org/12/>`_ LibriSpeech is a corpus of approximately 1000 hours of 16kHz read English speech, prepared by Vassil Panayotov with the assistance of Daniel Povey.
 The data is derived from read audiobooks from the LibriVox project, and has been carefully segmented and aligned.
 - `TED-LIUM Corpus <http://www-lium.univ-lemans.fr/en/content/ted-lium-corpus>`_ The TED-LIUM corpus was made from audio talks and their transcriptions available on the TED website.